Renting a house

 • Tourist rental lasting up to one year

 These are common in the tourism sector; they do not permit establishing residence in the property.
+For these contracts, the landlord must be registered in a specific register of the Region.

 • Short-term rental